Shuttling Compiler for Trapped-Ion Quantum Computers Based on Large Language Models: Introduction

-We investigate large language models (LLMs) as a layout-independent alternative.
-LLMs can perform new tasks from textual instructions or a few demonstrations \cite{Brown+20}, making them well suited for learning shuttling behavior directly from examples.

-In this work, we examine whether current LLMs can generate valid and efficient shuttling schedules and identify the challenges that arise when applying them to trapped-ion shuttling.
-We fine-tune LLaMA 3.2 \cite{MetaAI24}, Qwen 3 \cite{QwenTeam25}, DeepSeek LLM \cite{Deepseek-AI24}, and Gemma 3 \cite{GemmaTeam25} on datasets derived from classical shuttling compilers for both linear \cite{Wagner22, DurandauWMBSPB23} and branched one-dimensional architectures with junctions \cite{KreppelMWHPSB24}.
-We then compare the performance across multiple benchmark circuits.
-Moreover, we evaluate the ability to generalize to novel trap layouts.
+Dedicated compilers exist for linear segmented traps \cite{Wagner22, DurandauWMBSPB23, AshSakiTG22, WuW26}, branched one-dimensional architectures with junctions \cite{KreppelMWHPSB24}, and other trap configurations, with each compiler tied to its target architecture.
+Supporting a new layout therefore requires either developing a new compiler from scratch or substantially modifying an existing one.
+A recent algorithmic effort toward greater generality is SHAW/SHAPER \cite{BachSY25, RussonBYS26}, which represents the hardware as a position graph and runs a SABRE-style heuristic on top of this abstraction.
+We pursue a complementary, learning-based route.
+Large language models can perform new tasks from textual instructions or a few demonstrations \cite{Brown+20}, making them well suited for learning shuttling schedules from examples.
+We fine-tune LLaMA 3.2 \cite{MetaAI24}, Qwen 3 \cite{QwenTeam25}, DeepSeek LLM \cite{Deepseek-AI24}, and Gemma 3 \cite{GemmaTeam25} on datasets derived from the classical linear \cite{Wagner22, DurandauWMBSPB23} and branched \cite{KreppelMWHPSB24} compilers above, compare the performance across multiple benchmark circuits, and evaluate the ability to generalize to novel trap layouts.

 Our compiler differs from machine-learning-based routing techniques developed for superconducting architectures \cite{PalerSFA23, PozziHSM22, FanGL22, PascoalFA24, TangDKFKS24, SinhaAS22, RussoPPAC25, SangHH25, ZeynaliB25, CuomoCKTAPC23, EscofetOBPVFAAA25, SundaramGR25}.
-While those methods primarily optimize SWAP placement and gate parallelism on fixed coupling graphs, our approach accounts for the hardware-specific characteristics of trapped-ion devices.
+While those methods primarily optimize SWAP placement and gate parallelism on a fixed coupling graph, where the qubits remain in place, shuttling compilation is substantially more complex: the qubits are physically transported between trap segments, so executing a single gate generally requires an entire sequence of shuttling operations built from several distinct primitives rather than only SWAP insertions.
+These operations are additionally restricted by the physical layout of the trap, for instance by the limited capacity of each segment, which enlarges the search space relative to superconducting qubit routing.
 Our work is the first to employ LLMs for compiling quantum circuits into shuttling schedules for trapped-ion quantum computers and to compare different LLMs for this task.